 Elizabeth’s Hope will fund the novel genomic sequencing technology to obtain these “fingerprints” and to make it available pro bono for under-served pediatric patients who would otherwise be unable to have access to or afford this novel treatment.

 In addition, Elizabeth’s Hope is founding a national registry to encourage inter-institutional collaboration; aggregate samples of these rare and inoperable tumors across the United States, accelerating the development of clinical trials; and offer special hope for those patients whose tumors are so rare that minimal resources are directed towards elucidating their cause and treatment.
-Find out more about this important research.

 Read Elizabeth’s story, then find out how you can help in this critical effort.
 You can even join the “Lov 4 Liz” dream team that’s raising funds and awareness for the Children’s Brain Tumor Research Project.